dleta123456789/Obstacle-Jump-Demo/README.md

 # Obstacle-Jump-Demo
 Demo of a Obstacle Jump game.<br/>
-This project was a part of my Unity learning course.
+This project was a part of my Unity learning course.<br/>
 Game Link: https://play.unity.com/mg/other/webgl-builds-111908